 To add the geographic locations to the Bats data set, using the Site column to match the rows, we would use:

-Bats_withGeo <- left_join(Bats, Geo, by="Site")
+Bats_withGeo <- left_join(Bats, Geo, by = "Site")

+We encourage specifying the matching column though, just to be more explicit about the desired behavior of the match.
 To now add the weather data to that new data set, using the Date variable to match rows, we would use:

-Bats_withGeoWeather <- left_join(Bats_withGeo, Weather, by="Date")
+Bats_withGeoWeather <- left_join(Bats_withGeo, Weather, by = "Date")

 You can check what has happened by viewing the data set, using the function